Granary: Moisture control

 Grain must be kept away from moisture for as long as possible to preserve it in good condition and prevent mold growth.
 Newly harvested grain brought into a granary tends to contain excess moisture, which encourages mold growth leading to fermentation and heating, both of which are undesirable and affect quality.
 Fermentation generally spoils grain and may cause chemical changes that create poisonous mycotoxins.

 One traditional remedy is to spread the grain in thin layers on a floor, where it is turned to aerate it thoroughly.
 Once the grain is sufficiently dry it can be transferred to a granary for storage.
-Today, this can be done by means of a mechanical grain auger to move grain from one granary to another.
+Today, this can be done using a mechanical grain auger to move grain from one granary to another.

 In modern silos, grain is typically force-aerated in situ or circulated through external grain drying equipment.